|Overall||Art||Animation||Character Design||Music||Series Story||Episode Story||Reviewer|

 Tate no Yuusha no Nariagari

-Episode three didn't impress me quite as much.
-Raphtalia has somehow transformed from a traumatized child into a confident and mature grown woman (and a deadly swordswoman) overnight.
-Was there an episode 2.5 that I missed?
-She almost seems like a different person now.
+However, it slowly became clear that this show as a whole wasn't as good as episode one and two had suggested it would be.
+In episode three Raphtalia has somehow transformed from a traumatized child into a confident and mature grown woman (and a deadly swordswoman) overnight.
+Was there an episode 2.5 that I had missed?
+She almost seemed like a different person.
 The first 'wave' of the apocalypse arrives and is fought off, but in general I felt that this episode didn't really advance the plot much--or maybe it advanced it so much so fast that I couldn't keep up.
-Episode four was good.
+Episode four was better.
 Another attempt is made to frame and humiliate Naofumi, but it doesn't go as smoothly as the first one.
-What was this 'curse mode' (or something like that) that comes into play?
+What was this 'curse mode' that comes into play?
 Why is Naofumi so confused about whether he can trust the Raphtalia?
-Are the two factors related?
+Are the two factors related (and why am I so confused when this show was moving so smoothly earlier?)?
 We get an explanation of sorts why Raphtalia bounces back and forth between a mature appearance and a childlike one--I had previously thought that it was just carelessness on the part of the animators.
 There seems to be a trend here--this show doesn't explain what's going on as well or as soon as it should.
-Still, it remains my favorite of the season.
+Still, it remained my favorite of the season.
 I felt a distinct thrill at the moment when the Curse Mode was activated.

-Episode seven left me feeling that this show is drifting towards being a goofy comedy and is drifting away from the serious and gripping tale it started out as.
+Episode seven left me feeling that this show was drifting towards being a goofy comedy and is away from the serious and gripping tale it started out as.
 That is not a good idea!
-While he's still somewhat cynical, the question of whether Naofumi will lose his trust in all fellow humans seems to have been unceremoniously discarded.
+While he's still somewhat cynical, the question of whether Naofumi would lose his trust in all fellow humans seemed to have been unceremoniously discarded.
 And why are the characters fooling around when the next wave of the apocalypse is looming (it is, isn't it?)?
-If there's time for this, I wonder if this will be a two season show rather than a one season show as I had assumed.
+It began to dawn on me that if there was time for this, Tate might be a two season show rather than a one season show as I had assumed.
 Episode eight was a little more serious.
-We see again something that happened during Naofumi's duel with the Spear Warrior: there's some sort of mode he can go into if he completely loses his temper which gives him amazing power but apparently only at the risk of losing his mind.
+We see curse mode, which happened during Naofumi's duel with the Spear Warrior, again: there's some sort of mode he can go into if he completely loses his temper which gives him amazing power but apparently only at the risk of losing his mind.
 It's fairly frightening.
-I like it, because, again, it is something serious and intriguing rather than the silly hijinks we've been getting recently.
-But I can't say that I am confident that we'll ever get a thorough and satisfying explanation of it.
-I'm pretty sure that it will crop up again at some point, but it didn't exactly feel like the makers of this show were trying all that hard to make it a central part in the story.
-In episode ten a new character, 'Melty', appears.
-I remembered that in the OP sequence she appears alongside Myne, but surely they couldn't be related or anything like that, could they?
-Yet they are.
-It's a fantastic coincidence which is hard to take seriously and seems indicative of corner cutting.
-If such a thing must happen, at least take the trouble to make it a little more plausible, rather than just running into such a person at random!
-Early on, I thought this show was a lot like Goblin Slayer from last season, but lately it isn't seeming to be nearly as good.
+I liked it, because, again, it is something serious and intriguing rather than the silly hijinks we'd been getting recently.
+But in general a good deal less attention is paid to truly intriguing elements like this than to less serious ones, and I couldn't be confident that we would ever get a thorough and satisfying explanation of it (and ultimately we really don't).
+I was pretty sure that this plot element would crop up again at some point, but it didn't exactly feel like the makers of this show were trying all that hard to make it a central part in the story.
+Early on, I thought this show was a lot like Goblin Slayer from last season, but with time it didn't seem to be nearly as good.

 Naofumi decides that the only way to deal with Glass is by going to another country to upgrade his skills.
-He learns of a plot to assassinate Princess Melty, probably orchestrated by Myne, who would replace her as Crown Princess.
-Another attempt is made to frame him, but this is getting tiresome.
-The show has wandered away from the basic conflict of whether this guy could save the world despite his disadvantage of being an essentially defensive fighter.
-I wish more effort was put into the relationship between Naofumi and Raphtalia but this show seems to be pandering to shallow-minded teenagers who only want cheap, visceral relationships.
-I suspect this will wind up being another show that lasts for two seasons but could have been done better in just one.
+He learns of a plot to assassinate Princess Melty, who he has met and sort-of befriended via an extremely unlikely coincidence.
+The plot is probably orchestrated by Myne, her half-sister, who would replace her as Crown Princess.
+Yet another attempt is made to frame him, but these were getting tiresome.
+The show had definitely wandered away from the basic conflict of whether this guy could save the world despite his disadvantage of being an essentially defensive fighter.
+I wish more effort was put into the relationship between Naofumi and Raphtalia but this show seemed to be pandering to shallow-minded teenagers who only wanted cheap, visceral relationships.
+Perhaps Tate would have been better off if it had limited itself to one season but kept focused on the basic conflict.